 This page describes the health insurance options that are available for people who are not eligible for one of the University's health insurance programs.
 UW employees and their dependents who are no longer eligible to participate in a UW medical plan should first consider exercising their right to insurance continuation through COBRA before exploring the options described on this page.

 Under the Affordable Care Act, if your parent's plan covers children, they may keep you on their health insurance policy until you turn 26 years old.
-Contact your parent’s health plan to see when this provision takes effect.
+Check the Certificate of Coverage for your parent’s health plan.

-Students who are no longer eligible for coverage under their parents' health insurance at age 26 may be eligible for COBRA.
+Students age 26 and older who are no longer eligible for coverage under a parent’s health insurance plan may be eligible for COBRA.
 There are other categories that may make individuals eligible for 18 to 36 months of COBRA.
-Special rules may allow extended coverage for an individual who is disabled within the meaning of the Social Security Act.
-For more information, see the U.S. Department of Labor's FAQs.
+For example, special rules may allow extended coverage for an individual who is disabled within the meaning of the Social Security Act.
+For more information about COBRA, see the U.S. Department of Labor's FAQs.

-An employee, spouse, and dependent child are eligible for COBRA under these conditions:
+Employees, spouses, and covered dependents are eligible for COBRA under these conditions:

-COBRA law applies only to employers that have 20 or more employees.
-The coverage is identical to whatever the current employees receive.
-You must pay the COBRA premium to obtain this coverage.
+COBRA law applies only to employers that have 20 or more employees, and coverage is identical to whatever current employees receive.
+You must pay the COBRA premium to obtain coverage.
 See the COBRA web pages.